 During the year ended March 31, 2013, the Company entered into a restated mining lease whereby future requirements for exploration expenditures were eliminated.
-In order to maintain the Lease, the Company must make annual advance royalty payments of US\$25,000 (paid) and issue 100,000 common shares (issued) to Idaho in each of the first five years of the Lease.
+In order to maintain the Lease, the Company must make annual advance royalty payments of US\$25,000 (paid for the first three years with the fourth payment made subsequent to December 31, 2014 - Note 13) and issue 100,000 common shares (issued for the first three years with the fourth issuance made subsequent to December 31, 2014 - Note 13) to Idaho in each of the first five years of the Lease.
 Annual cash payments will then increase to US\$50,000 for year six and every year thereafter.
 In addition, the Company has incurred a total of US\$750,000 in exploration on the property as follows: